 Ready to Fly

-How Melodic Connections’ Liz Novak uses music to help teen girls rise above their challenges.
+How Melodic Connections’ Liz Novak uses trauma responsive music therapy to help teen girls rise above their challenges.

 Liz Novak is a board-certified music therapist at Melodic Connections and our Learning and Engagement Coordinator.
 Her role has been expanding as we bring the transformative power of music to communities around Cincinnati.

 Her recent work includes a workshop with NKU master’s level students studying school and clinical counseling, a professional development session in our new community space with Ohio Music Teachers Association, and ongoing sessions with teens girls who are facing tough challenges.
 Trauma Responsive Music therapy is proving to be an effective tools to help this group of teens overcome trauma.
 It’s with this last group that Liz has seen how music makes an impact.
 Music has helped the girls uncover a new path and embrace life during a time when their personal struggles can feel overwhelming.
 “I’ve been honored to hear their stories and what they’ve gone through,” said Liz.

 The music sessions start in a group setting, which helps the girls feel safe and that they belong.
 In the beginning, some girls can only bring themselves because showing up is the best they can do.
 They may sit quietly to the side and watch.
 But as relationships are built and trust is established, things shift.

 Liz is excited to talk about her work with one of our partner organizations and about how she uses music to help these very resilient girls on their journey – from group sessions to individual sessions and beyond.

 The Music Therapy Begins with a Simple Mission – To Enjoy Music

 “The girls start with me in a group space for several weeks if not a month, month and a half before they can choose to be in an individual music therapy.
 We have a relationship that has been built in the group music session, so they already have a familiarity with the process and me personally.